I need to do WHAT? Processing your first access to information request

 Step 2: Searching for records

 - You may find it helpful to ensure that your office has a strategy for searching for records.
-If a review is submitted to our office in regard to a public body or trustees search efforts we will review whether a thorough search was completed based on the following elements found on pages 7-10 in Chapter 3 of our IPC GUIDE TO FOIP found here and pages 19-21 in Chapter 3 of our GUIDE TO LA FOIP found here.
+If a review is submitted to our office in regard to a public body or trustees search efforts we will review whether a thorough search was completed based on the following elements found on pages 18-20 in Chapter 3 of our GUIDE TO FOIP found here and pages 19-21 in Chapter 3 of our GUIDE TO LA FOIP found here.
 Making thorough search efforts is very important in ensuring you have met your duty to assist.

 - Scroll through our resource directory on our website and check out our resource Responsive Records Search Checklist to make sure you’ve completed a thorough search for records.

 - If records pertain to an individual or third party other than the applicant, seek consent to release when appropriate.